-The Fireface's ADAT optical interface offers sample rates of up to 192 kHz using a standard ADAT recorder.
+The Fireface ADAT optical ports support sample rates of up to 192 kHz using a standard ADAT recorder.
 For this to work single-channel data is spread to two or four ADAT channels using the Sample Multiplexing technique.
-This reduces the number of available ADAT channels from 8 to 4 or 2 per ADAT port.
+This reduces the number of available ADAT channels from 8 to 4 or 2.